 On the Internet, you can send out strong signals to deter copying by using a banner from either copyscape.com or dmca.com.
-While this may not work for sure, it may atleast deter some, and show that you take plagiarism seriously.
-Both companies are into detection of plagiarism on the Internet and provide free banners of different sizes that suggest that copying the contents of that webpage may lead to copyright infringement.
-If you put the banner and/or the copyright symbol with copyright holders’ name and email address in the footer, it should appear on all the pages of your website.
+While this may not work for sure, it may at least deter some, and show that you take plagiarism seriously.
+Both companies are into detection of plagiarism on the Internet and provide free banners of different sizes that suggest that copying the contents of that web page may lead to copyright infringement.
+If you put the banner and the copyright symbol with copyright holders’ name and email address in the footer, it should appear on all the pages of your website.
 Remember that the symbol with P in a circle should be used only for audio as it denotes phonogram.

-This sections talk about what to do if your content is stolen.
+This section talks about what to do if your content is stolen.

 Steps To Take If Your Online Content Is Stolen

-- Run a WhoIs search to lookup the address, email or phone of the website administrators who are hosting your copied content.
+- Run a WhoIs search to look up the address, email or phone of the website administrators who are hosting your copied content.
 Contact the administrators with details of copyright infringement and set them a deadline for taking down the content.
 All must be given a fair chance.
-Maybe this has happened inadvertantly or by mistake.
+Maybe this has happened inadvertently or by mistake.
 Wait till the deadline expires and if the admins did not act on your request to take down the copied content, proceed to step three.

 - At this point, you can file a complaint under DMCA (Digital Millennium Copyright Act) with search engines like Google.
 The Digital Millenium Copyright Act (DMCA) is a law put in place by the United States of America, in order to crack down on the piracy of online media, software and other intellectual property.
 Learn more on this at Google Help.